jessoy/JLPDishwashers/README.md

 - data.price.now - coming from wrong API - see [id]
 - styling to carousel
 - remove duplicates from api results
   ~~- alphabetise product spec results~~
 - spell check 5817337 has spelling error in

 # Third Party Code Used

 - Axios - combine get and json formatting
 - React-responsive Carousel
 - time limitations and experience

+- SEO considered in the head